wp-plugins/wp-social-bookmarking-light/readme.txt

 == Changelog ==

+= 1.4.1 =
+* Bug fix: some unable to clip to Evernote.

 = 1.4.0 =
-* Added Evernote, Instapaper and StumbleUpon
+* Added Evernote, Instapaper and StumbleUpon.

 = 1.3.0 =
 * Added Yahoo!Buzz, reddit, LinkedIn and TwitterButton.